kanovotn/sentiment-analysis-model-trainer/README.md

 The demo app is running on HuggingFace Spaces - [https://huggingface.co/spaces/lyrisha/sentiment-analysis](https://huggingface.co/spaces/lyrisha/sentiment-analysis)

+Detailed description of this project, including accuracy results on tested datasets can be found on [my blog](https://kanovotn.github.io/2024-05-01-sentiment-analysis-with-hugging-face/)

 ## The purpose
-- show how to use HuggingFace pre-trained models and Transformers library to train them
+- Show how to use HuggingFace pre-trained model and Transformers library to fine-tune it to the specific task of sentiment analysis.
-- show how to integrate a sentiment analysis model with a Gradio web application.
+- Show how to integrate a sentiment analysis model with a Gradio web application.

 ## Files Description